n5ro/aframe-physics-system/AmmoDriver.md

 ### `ammo-constraint`

 The `ammo-constraint` component is used to bind `ammo-bodies` together using hinges, fixed distances, or fixed attachment points.
-Note that an `ammo-shape` is not required for `ammo-constrant` to work, however you may get strange results with some constraint types.
+Note that an `ammo-shape` is not required for `ammo-constraint` to work, however you may get strange results with some constraint types.

 Example: